acousticrobot/FlyPaper/README.md

 ## Setting up a scope

-basic-example.html contains everything you need to initialize FlyPaper and add a simple object:
+basic-example.html contains everything you need to initialize FlyPaper and add a simple object.
+It calls templates.js, which contains the window.onload function required to initialize FlyPaper, and a couple examples of FlyPaper objects:

 	window.onload = function() {
 		// start by initializing Paper.js